Sounds

 The term enters English in the late medieval period through Old French and Latin.
 Its root is the Latin consonare, “to sound together,” and its earliest English sense carries meanings of harmony or agreement before narrowing into a technical account of sound patterning in verse.
 The semantic history reflects the device’s function: cohesion without formal closure.

 Consonance is older than its name.
-Poets have always relied on recurring consonants to create cohesion where end rhyme is absent, weakened, or deliberately refused.
+Poets have always relied on recurring consonants to create unity where end rhyme is absent, weakened, or deliberately refused.
 In both accentual and syllabic traditions, consonance can function as a structural brace.
 A line may wander syntactically, but the recurring consonant keeps reasserting a single acoustic spine.
 This is why consonance is especially effective in narrative or discursive passages—places where rhyme would feel too final.
 Consonance allows sound to persist without sealing the line.

 For consonance to register cleanly, a passage must be governed by one dominant consonantal return.
 If several consonant families compete—t, k, s all at once—the effect can blur into generalized texture.
 When one closure repeats—t, k, n, r—the ear perceives a unified field of contact.
 The mouth keeps arriving at the same stop.
 Meaning moves forward, but sound keeps striking the same latch.